angstwad/flask-form-macros/README.md

 </div>
 ````

-**Horizontal** forms are for Bootstrap-compatible horizontal forms.
-You'll of course need to have a properly-sourced Bootstrap project for this to work.
+**Horizontal forms** are for Bootstrap-compatible horizontal forms.
+You'll of course need to have a properly sourced Bootstrap project for this to work.
 These macros are only meant to support Bootstrap 2.3.2.

 ```
 {{ fields.TextField('My Field', horizontal=True) }}